alettieri/itil-notes/ServiceStrategy.md

 ## Service Management as a Strategic Asset
-Service Providder depends on its strategic assets to succeed
+Service Provider depends on its strategic assets to succeed

-## Service Portolio Managemnet
+## Service Portfolio Management
 Provider has right mix of services to balance the investment in IT.

 * Which services to provide